Use of LED Lights in Pest Management

 How LED lights manage pests

-Similar to factors that LED grow lights affect plants, supplementing LED lights can manages and affects the behaviors and dispersal of pests and insects through providing different light intensities, colors, and lighting hours.
+Similar to how factors that LED grow lights affect plants, supplementing LED lights can manage and affect the behaviors and dispersal of pests and insects through providing different light intensities, colors, and lighting hours.

 In general, light intensity seems to have positive effects on beneficial insects.
 Providing supplemental lighting, even at low intensities, will help to break diapause in some beneficial insects.
-LED lights also benefit these insects through increasing mobility, dispersal, predation, or the rate of laying eggs.
+LED lights also benefit these insects by increasing mobility, dispersal, predation, or the rate of laying eggs.
 For certain unwanted pests and insects, lighting also affects their behaviors.
-According to the research, whitefly is more attracted to blue sticky traps at higher light intensities.
+According to the research, whiteflies are more attracted to blue sticky traps at higher light intensities.
 Thus, LED lights with higher intensities are useful in mass trapping of some pests and insects.

 pest whitefly Aphid